Hammer, claw & mallet toes

 Aside from the big toe, each toe consists of three joints:

-• Distal Phalangeal Joint (DP).
-Joint at the end of the toe.
+- Distal phalangeal joint (DP) – Joint at the end of the toe

-• Proximal Interphalangeal Joint (PIP).
-Joint in the middle of toe.
+- Proximal interphalangeal joint (PIP) – Joint in the middle of toe

-• Metatarsophalangeal Joint (MCP).
-Joint at the base of the toe.
+- Metatarsophalangeal joint (MCP) – Joint at the base of the toe

-Mallet, hammer and claw toes are all toe deformities that are often caused by wearing shoes that do not fit properly.
+Hammer, claw and mallet toes are all toe deformities that are often caused by wearing shoes that do not fit properly.
 When shoes do not fit, the toe muscles are forced to remain in a fixed position.
 Over time, these muscles will lose their ability to stretch out, resulting in these toe deformities.
 Toe deformities are also caused by trauma, bone and muscle imbalances, and arthritis.
-In mallet toe, the DP joint buckles and the skin near the tip of the toenail develops a corn that can eventually result in an ulcer.

 Mallet toe can happen to any toe, but since the second toe is typically the longest, it is most likely to be affected.